Private Blog Network (PBN)

 How Do People Build Private Blog Networks?

 People who want to find expired domains with high authority will need a certain type of software that crawls the web.
-There are different software programs available on the market to serve this goal.
+These programs can effectively find and filter domains according to given metrics that saves a lot of time.

-Once the domains are found through a software tool, they need to get checked if they have any history of spam.
+Once the domains that match certain criteria are found, they need to get checked if they have any history of spam.

 If you need to see the snapshots of the history of any domain Wayback Machine can help you with that.

 The expired domains are essential to be in your target niche.
-Once the expired domains are purchased usually a WordPress installed on the domain.
-Why?
-Because it is the fastest way of building a website without spending much time on design and customizations.
+Once the expired domains are purchased, you will have a few options.

 Private blog network websites are hosted on multiple IP addresses, by using multiple domain registrars, public/private whois information, false whois information.